Training tools for developing great people skills.

 How to Improve Business Etiquette

-Just about everyone has blind spots in their self-perception for their behaviors.
+Just about everyone has blind spots in the self-perception of their behaviors.
 Even the idea that you have a blind spot can be a revelation to those who have never thought about it before.

 The introspection and knowledge necessary to self-examine, contextualize, and analyze your behaviors can be immensely helpful.